 There are picnic tables in a grove of trees not far from where the ferry lands.

-The ferry boat ride is only about 20 minutes, but it is a pleasure, with views of sailboats, the Sunshine Skyway Bridge, the lighthouse on Egmont Key and the skyline of St. Petersburg.
+The ferry boat ride from Fort DeSoto is only about 20 minutes, but it is a pleasure, with views of sailboats, the Sunshine Skyway Bridge, the lighthouse on Egmont Key and the skyline of St. Petersburg.
+(I bet the longer trip from the pier has stunning scenery.)

 Wear shoes that can get wet, as you may have to step into the surf getting off the boat on Egmont Key.